SteveJustin1963/tec-MINT/code/Pi Leibniz Series.md

-Certainly!
-Let's re-analyze the approach for calculating pi using the Leibniz series and implement it in MINT 2.
-We'll break down the process, provide explanations, and include comments in the code.
+calculating pi using the Leibniz series and implement it in MINT 2.

 ```mint
 // Pi Calculation using Leibniz Series in MINT 2